 These tough trekking trousers do not mess around.
 They provide all the wind and water protection you want plus all the bells and whistles you like and are easily the most flattering pair of hiking trousers I’ve ever worn.

-Though they look like a more classic cargo-style pant on the hanger, the high waist and stretchy fabric panels mean they're ultra flattering on, and they strike the perfect balance between skin tight and flapping in the breeze.
+Though they look like a more classic cargo-style pant on the hanger, the high waist and stretchy fabric panels mean they're some of the best hiking pants for flattering your shape, and they strike the perfect balance between skin tight and flapping in the breeze.